csb324/HangAtBrown/DOING RIGHT NOW.md

-DOING RIGHT NOW: event subjects appear in event index
+DOING RIGHT NOW: time dropdown is pretty!

 to-change:
 on event: make time a dropdown & increment by 15